-The Honorable Rosa DeLauro

-Ranking Member

-Appropriations Subcommittee on

-Labor, Health and Human Services

-Education, and Related Agencies

-United States House of Representatives
+The Honorable Rosa DeLauro Ranking Member Appropriations Subcommittee on Labor, Health and Human Services Education, and Related Agencies United States House of Representatives Washington, D.C.

-Washington, D.C.
 20515

-Dear Chairwoman Baldwin, Chairman Aderholt, and Ranking Members Moore Capito and DeLauro:
+Dear Chair Baldwin, Chair Aderholt, and Ranking Members Moore Capito and DeLauro:

-As you and your colleagues work on the Fiscal Year (FY) 2024 Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations bill, we respectfully request that you increase funding for the U.S. Centers for Disease Control and Prevention (CDC) to continue its efforts to harmonize the reporting of clinical laboratory test results after funding the program in FY'23.
+As you and your colleagues work on the Fiscal Year (FY) 2025 Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations bill, we respectfully request that you increase funding for the U.S. Centers for Disease Control and Prevention (CDC) to continue its efforts to harmonize the reporting of clinical laboratory test results.